West Virginia foster care and adoption guidelines

 Private foster-to-adopt and foster care agencies work with families who would like to become foster parents or adopt children from foster care.

-There are no charges associated with becoming certified to foster or to adopt from foster care.
+There are few to no fees associated with becoming certified to foster or to adopt from foster care.
 Some agencies will charge fees for domestic infant or international adoption.

 Information on foster care/adoption certification may be found in Mission West Virginia’s Foster Care and Adoption Information Guide (4.5 KB PDF).
 A complete listing of private child-placing agencies can be provided by contacting Mission West Virginia (firstname.lastname@example.org) at 866-CALL-MWV.